Michelangelo20/robinhood_classifer/README.md

 * Q3.
 Consider data set 2 (ds2.csv).
 The dataset comprises a set of observations that correspond to multiple groups.
 Describe the data in a few sentences.
 How would you visualize this data set?
 Can you identify the number of groups in the data and assign each row to its group?
 Can you create a good visualization of your groupings?
 <br></br>
-SQL IDE is in [Stack Overflow](https://data.stackexchange.com/stackoverflow/query/new):
+NOTE: sql ide is in [Stack Overflow](https://data.stackexchange.com/stackoverflow/query/new):
 * Q4.
 How many posts were created in 2017?
 * Q5.
 What post/question received the most answers?
 * Q6.
 For posts created in 2020, what were the top 10 tags?